 Keep in mind that the physical structure of a mobile home actually depreciates over time, but the land underneath the mobile home appreciates in value.

-Certainly, they can.
-Mobile homes can be remodeled and updated, but they are subject to the Manufactured Home Construction and Safety Standards, or "HUD Code," rather than the local building codes which generally govern how a house demolition project goes down.
+Certainly, mobile homes can be remodeled and updated, but they are subject to the Manufactured Home Construction and Safety Standards, or 'HUD Code," rather than the local building codes which generally govern how a house demolition project goes down.

 There are multiple ways to remove a mobile home from a property, and the size and condition of your mobile home—along with other factors, like cost and budget—will determine which mobile home removal method is best for you.